Graduateshotline

 The University of Wisconsin, Madison

-To qualify for a visa, all international students must submit a Financial Statement to the Graduate School, showing that they have sufficient funds available to support themselves for the duration of the program (four years).
-The amount required for the academic year 2003-04, exclusive of travel to Madison but inclusive of tuition and living expenses, is $35,000 (Age 25 and under) $35,188 (Age 26 and over).
+To qualify for a visa, all international students must submit a Financial Statement to the Graduate School showing that they have sufficient funds available to support themselves for the duration of the program (four years).
+The amount required for the academic year 2003-04, excluding travel to Madison but including tuition and living expenses, is $35,000 (Age 25 and under) and $35,188 (Age 26 and over).

 University of California - Riverside

-Master's Program Students should have first-year calculus, a course in statistics, and some background in economics before beginning course work.
-Students who do not meet these requirements may still be admitted but normally must take these courses as prerequisites to the required courses.
+For the Master's program, students should have first-year calculus, a statistics course, and some economics background before beginning coursework.
+Students who do not meet these requirements may still be admitted but usually must take these courses as prerequisites to the required courses.
 Applicants to the M.A. program are expected to have the same academic potential as Ph.D. applicants, as reflected by GPA and GRE scores.
 Admission to the M.A. program does not guarantee later admission to the Ph.D. program.

 Following is a list of Economics degree programs: